BigYusuf/BigYusuf/README.md

 <!--## I'm a Husband, Father, Developer, and Teacher!!-->

 - 🔭 I’m currently working as a [freelancer][freelancewebsite]
-- 🌱 I’m currently learning Python 🤣
+- 🌱 I’m currently implementing some cool tools from Next 13 🤣
 - 👯 I’m looking to collaborate with amazing people
 - 💬 Ask me about API's and interesting related stacks
 - 🥅 2023 Goals: Focus more on building cool trading bots